 You think you’ve found the perfect house with the exact features you were looking for and in the neighborhood you wanted.
 But it won’t be the “perfect house” till it passes the inspection.
 The inspection may reveal some big, costly problems.
-That’s why you need to know the 7 red flags to watch for during a Bloomfield HIlls property inspection.
+That’s why you need to know the 7 red flags to watch for during a Metro Detroit Michigan property inspection.

 1. Sewer Issues

 Sewer problems are not only smelly but can also be enormously costly.
-The problem, though, is that you may not be aware of them till your Bloomfield HIlls property inspection takes place.
+The problem, though, is that you may not be aware of them till your Metro Detroit Michigan property inspection takes place.
 Some telltale indications are water standing in the yard, flooded basement, and/or tilted sidewalks.
 Replacing sewer lines can run up to $100 per foot with a total cost of up to $10,000.

 2. Pest Problems

-Another Bloomfield HIlls property inspection red flag you need to be on the lookout for is any sign of pest infestation.
+Another Metro Detroit Michigan property inspection red flag you need to be on the lookout for is any sign of pest infestation.
 Exterminating pests, say, termites or mice, can be a project that is both lengthy and expensive.
 But it has to be done because these pests can carry disease and can cause structural damage.
 The signs to look for include powdery-looking substances around windows or doors, scraping and grinding noises in walls, musty smell, and weak areas in floors.

 3. Faulty Electrical System

-Any sign of a faulty electrical system is a Bloomfield HIlls property inspection red flag you will definitely want to pay attention to because a house fire could be the ultimate result.
+Any sign of a faulty electrical system is a Metro Detroit Michigan property inspection red flag you will definitely want to pay attention to because a house fire could be the ultimate result.
 So if the inspection turns up flickering lights, a lack of GFCI outlets in bathrooms, outlets that aren’t grounded, or outlet plates that are warm to the touch, then beware.

 4. Presence of Mold/Mildew